 The General Assembly is a significant annual event in the Church of Scotland calendar.
-Throughout the week, commissioners to the General Assembly examine its work and laws and make decisions that affect the future of the Church.
+Throughout the week, commissioners to the General Assembly examine the work and laws of the Church and make decisions that affect its future.

 Laws of the Church of Scotland

 Visit our Church Law section for more information about the Acts, Regulations, and Constitution of the Church of Scotland, and the Barrier Act.